 Rawls’s goal was to establish a theoretically rigorous alternative to utilitarianism.
-It’s easy enough to make ad hoc exceptions to the utilitarian principle, but hard to come up with a unified alternative.
+It’s easy enough to come up with apparent exceptions to the utilitarian principle, but it’s difficult present a unified alternative.
 Rawls’s theory is that the way to identify the fundamental principles for society is by asking what the parties in what he calls the original position would prefer.
 And he maintained that they would choose his two principles of justice instead of utilitarianism.

 In the reading for today, Rawls explains exactly what his two principles mean.
 This is completely independent of the main theory about what the parties in the original position would decide, but it is tremendously interesting in its own right.
 In particular, Rawls confronts some genuine difficulties with equal opportunity that our other authors have neglected.

 Rawls’s principles govern what he calls the basic structure of society.
 He’s concerned with institutions, such as the education system, legal system, tax system, central banking system, and so on.
 So none of this is about what individuals should do.
 It’s about how society’s institutions should work.

 Rawls measures the welfare of the members of a society by their share of what he calls primary social goods.
 Primary social goods are goods that are needed to realize any rational plan of life.
 Money, for instance, is a primary social good.